paraglondhe098/battery/README.md

-# Asteroid: PyTorch Training Framework 🔥
+# Furnance: PyTorch Training Framework 🔥

 This repository provides a versatile PyTorch training framework to simplify and enhance the model training process.
 It includes a trainer class with efficient training methods, famous built in pre-trained architectures, metrics tracking, custom and built-in callbacks support, and much more!